 - Open and close cash registers, performing tasks such as counting money, separating charge slips, coupons, and vouchers, balancing cash drawers, and making deposits.

-When polled, Retail Salespersons say the following skills are most frequently used in their jobs:
+Retail Salespersons state the following job skills are important in their day-to-day work.

 Persuasion: Persuading others to change their minds or behavior.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Service Orientation: Actively looking for ways to help people.

 Negotiation: Bringing others together and trying to reconcile differences.